MarcinOrlowski/laravel-api-response-builder/docs/docs.md

 }
 ```

- If you would like to return some data with your success response (which pretty much always the case :), wrap it into `array` and
- pass it to `success()` as argument:
+ If you would like to return some data with it (which pretty much always the case :), pass it to `success()` as argument:

 ```php
 $data = [ 'foo' => 'bar' ];